SkylineCommunications/dataminer-docs/connector-help/connector_help/Nevion Multicon SNMP - RZ3 Transmitter.md

 # Nevion Multicon SNMP - RZ3 Transmitter

-Nevion Multicon is used to configure the latest range of advanced Flashlink signal processing and distribution cards for such functions as video format conversion and audio embedding.The **Nevion Multicon SNMP - RZ3 Transmitter** DVE driver is used to monitor cards of type G3HDEO14.
+Nevion Multicon is used to configure the latest range of advanced Flashlink signal processing and distribution cards for such functions as video format conversion and audio embedding.
+The **Nevion Multicon SNMP - RZ3 Transmitter** DVE driver is used to monitor cards of type G3HDEO14.

 ## About